 January 21, 2026 @ 2:30 PM - 2:50 PM PST

 The HyperGauge Thickness measurement system employs a spectroscopic interference method for precise film thickness measurement.
-Equipped with Hamamatsu’s patented wavelength detection technology, λ-Capture®*, and a high sensitive camera, it can measure the entire thickness of wafers up to 300 mm in diameter in as little as 5 seconds.
+Equipped with Hamamatsu’s patented wavelength detection technology, λ-Capture®*, and a high-sensitivity camera, it can measure the full wafter thickness up to 300 mm in diameter in as little as 5 seconds.
+Compared to point sensor systems, it delivers dramatically faster acquisition of thickness distribution.

 Presenter: